-Copying, n infrastructure framework my organization's information systems through a variety of interfaces or access points gateway (i.e., web my organization's information systems through a variety of interfaces or access points gateway (i.e., web access).
-To integrate critical enterprise applications, my organisation makes extensive use of information systems middleware (ability to connect different information systems platforms).
-Organizational O01: Management support Top management provide supports the (Stjepić A. M. et al., 2021), implementation and adoption of the BIS.
+Copying, n infrastructure framework ERSITION Odifying, or reprints information systems inter-connectivity.
+Information systems in my organization are sufficiently flexible to accommodate electronic connections to external parties.
+Our organization information systems enable remote users with seamless accessibility to centralised data.
+Data is captured and made accessible and available to everyone in my organization in real time using information systems Software applications can be easily transacted and used across multiple information systems platforms in my organization.
+Our information systems user interfaces deliver a consistent and transparent access across all platforms and applications.
+External users can access my organization's information systems through a variety of interfaces or access points gateway (i.e., web access).
+To integrate critical enterprise applications, my organisation makes extensive use of information systems middleware (ability to connect different information systems Organizational O01: Management support platforms).
+Top management provide supports the (Stjepić A. M. et al., 2021), implementation and adoption of the BIS.
 (Rouhani, S. et al., 2018)